TimGrimbergen/ConvexHull/README.md

 ```
 The folder should be entered in the script itself and should contain subfolders with names "k_n", where $k$ is the number of vertices on the
 convex hull and $n$ is the number of points in the interior.
 Inside each subfolder "k_n", two files should be provided, one storing the coordinates of
 the hull vertices and one storing the interior points.
-These files are named $hull_123456789$ and $points_123456789$ respectively.
+These files are named $hull\_123456789$ and $points\_123456789$ respectively.
 Multiple of these
 combinations can exist in one subdirectory but the 9 digit codes should be unique for different test cases.

-The following command times the algorithms:
+The following command can be used to time the algorithms:
 ```
-python3 timer.py
+python3 run_tests.py
 ```
 The algorithms and folder containing the hulls should again be provided in the script itself.